n8n-io/n8n-docs/docs/doc2/settings-users.md

 ## How to reset the password

-Go to the DOC² log-in page ([https://app.polydocs.io/](https://app.polydocs.io/)) enter your mail address and click on "FORGOT PASSWORD":
+Go to the DOC² log-in page ([https://app.polydocs.io/](https://app.polydocs.io/)) enter your mail address and click on "FORGOT PASSWORD?":

 ![](/_images/doc2/Users_6.png)